BAC-DS/bac-ds.github.io/_posts/2025-06-27-data_team_org_pt1.markdown

 __Building and deployment of Data Products__ such as forecasting models, classifier systems, recommendation engines etc etc., will be one of the more visibile and headline-making outputs of a well-established data team, primarily owned and developed by _data scientists_ and _ML engineers_.

 __Strategic roadmapping__ to understand how 'data' will be best leveraged to support and enable the wider business requirements and strategy.
-For this to be successful, and allow the company to extract the most value from its data, data team leaders (Directors, Snr Managers, VPs - whatever) need to be integrated with the SLT and CXO.
+For this to be successful, and allow the company to extract the most value from its data, data team leaders (Directors, Snr Managers, VPs, a CIO... - whatever) need to be integrated with the SLT and CXO.
 Data literacy where key decisions are made and strategies signed-off is crucial.

 In my next post I'll discuss the possible structures and positions for a data team.
 Thanks for reading 👍